Quick Start

 Basic RACE Logic

-Returns the first completed Promise (regardless of success or failure), equivalent to Promise.race()
+Returns first completed Promise (regardless of success or failure), equivalent to Promise.race()

 Basic ALLSETTLED Logic